jhochwald/PowerShell-collection/README.md

 # Josh's PowerShell collection

-A collection of PowerShell Scripts, Tools, and Modules.
+A collection of PowerShell scripts, tooling, and some of my modules.

-Mostly related to some of my projects, my work, or just a blog post.
+Mostly related to some of my projects, my work, or just a post in my [blog](http://hochwald.net).

 Most of the stuff here is also available as a [Gist](https://gist.github.com/jhochwald) or on my personal [blog](http://hochwald.net).